BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Floating-Point Types

 Floating-point types are used to store numbers that contain decimal or fractional components.
-There are three floating-point types: `float`, `double`, and `long double`. `float` has single precision and
+There are three floating-point types: `float`, `double`, and `long double`. `float` has 4 bytes of precision while `double` and `long double` have 8 bytes of precision.
+The higher the precision, the more accurate the numerical representation but the more memory required.
+For general use, `double` is usually sufficient.

+Floating-points variables can be initialized using scientific notation

 ### Character Types